 - Environment – What else affects performance? (risk/urgency to perform. regulatory, org design, competition, product/service mix, culture, etc.)

-The discovery target attributes shown below in Figure 3 are generated through an alignment phase completed with leadership and prior to interviews, focus groups and/or surveys to capture verbatim responses.
+The Ecosystem Performance Attributes shown below in Figure 3 are generated through an alignment phase completed with leadership and prior to interviews, focus groups and/or surveys to capture verbatim responses.
 Some attributes will be common to any industry; however, front-end alignment may reveal some that are unique.

 Discovery Questions are also defined during the alignment phase.
 See a short sample in Figure 4.